Pubs in Brighton: History

 The first inn in the village of Brighthelmstone, which became modern Brighton, was the Cricketers Inn in The Lanes, Brighton's historic centre.
-It was founded in 1545 as the Laste and Fishcart and originally served the town's fishermen, but took it present name when it later became a coaching inn (evidence of the stables survived well into the 20th century).
+It was founded in 1545 as the Laste and Fishcart and originally served the town's fishermen, but took its present name when it later became a coaching inn (evidence of the stables survived well into the 20th century).
 The Old Ship, now a hotel, also served as an inn and was documented as such in 1665, but may have even older origins: the Gilham family, which owned it in the 17th century, also owned "an unnamed house" in Brighton in 1559.
 North Street, which formed the northern boundary of the old town, was lined with coaching inns for many years until it ceased to be the main route in and out of Brighton in the early 19th century: the former Clarence Hotel, built as the New Inn in 1785, is the only survivor.
 Its stables could accommodate 80 horses.
 The White Lion, which stood approximately where the Clock Tower was built in 1888, was a 16th-century building which was converted into an inn by 1790, and possibly as early as 1757.
 After its demolition in 1874, a replacement was built nearby but was in turn demolished for the Regent Cinema—as was the Unicorn Inn, opened in the mid-18th century in a building dating from 1597.

 In Brighton's early days as a seaside resort, in the 18th and early 19th centuries, the open land of Old Steine was its focal point.
 The town's oldest pubs were in this area, including the Castle Tavern—converted from a house in 1752—and the King and Queen, a former farmhouse which was renovated as an inn in 1779.
 The Castle Inn catered mostly for wealthy visitors who were in town for the season, while the King and Queen was used mainly by agricultural workers and soldiers in the adjacent barracks, who could be supplied with alcohol through a secret hole in the rear wall of the pub.
 The Royal Pavilion Tavern near the Castle Inn was converted from a house into a hotel between 1816 and 1820 and soon became a pub, taking the place of the Castle Inn which declined and was demolished in 1823.